blocksds/sdk/libs/libblocksds/readme.md

 ## 2. Usage in Makefile

-At the end of your makefile add the following line:
+At the end of your makefile add the following lines:

 ```make
 BLOCKSDS_VERSION_FILE = $(BLOCKSDS)/libs/libblocksds/make/blocksds_version.make